-White flaky fish simmered in sweet and creamy coconut milk, seasoned with fragrant Indian spices, that's all there is to this simple and delicious recipe for Coconut Fish Curry, using the Instant pot or stovetop.
+White fish simmered in sweet and creamy coconut milk, seasoned with fragrant Indian spices and fresh herbs, that's all there is to this simple and delicious recipe for Coconut Fish Curry, using the Instant Pot or stovetop.
+Try this easy, 30-minute recipe and enjoy this curry with coconut rice or steamed basmati rice.

 Jump to: